Accenture/mercury/extensions/rest-automation-app/README.md

 ## Library and Application

-The REST automation system consists a library module and an application.
+The REST automation system consists of a library and an application.
 This sub-project is a deployable application.

 ## REST endpoint creation